ibm-cloud-docs/CDN/api.md

     * `uniqueId`: **required** uniqueId of the mapping to which this Origin belongs
     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension`: (**required** for Object Storage only) File extensions that are allowed to be cached.
-    * `cacheKeyQueryRule`: (**required** if being updated) Cache key behavior rules can only be updated for Origin Paths created _after_ 11/16/17.The following options are available to configure Cache Key behavior:
+    * `cacheKeyQueryRule`: (**required** if being updated) Cache key behavior rules can only be updated for Origin Paths created _after_ 11/16/17.
+The following options are available to configure Cache Key behavior:
       * `include-all` - includes all query arguments **default**
       * `ignore-all` - ignores all query arguments
       * `ignore: space separated query-args` - ignores those specific query arguments.
 For example, `ignore: query1 query2`